mnot/I-D/json-home/draft.md

 Content MUST be a string containing an absolute-URI {{RFC3986}} referring to documentation that SHOULD be in HTML format.

-## precondition-req
+## preconditionRequired

-* Resource Hint Name: precondition-req
+* Resource Hint Name: preconditionRequired
 * Description: Hints that the resource requires state-changing requests (e.g., PUT, PATCH) to include a precondition, as per {{RFC7232}}, to avoid conflicts due to concurrent updates.
 * Specification: [this document]